LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 	</copy>
 	```

-2. Create an `ocirsecret` secret for authentication to Container Registry using the command below.
-The secret is a object to store user credential data (encrypted data), for example, the database username and password.
-In this case, OKE uses it to authenticate to Container Registry to be able to pull microservices container images.
+2. Create a Kubernetes secret `ocirsecret` with your OCIR credentials using the following command.
+OKE uses this secret to authenticate to OCIR and pull the container image.

 	```bash
 	<copy>